What you'll find in this article:

 Glass Fronts

-E-Scooters and Bicycles
+E-scooters and Bicycles

 Noise and Overstimulation

 The city is loud.
 Constantly.
-For dogs, with their more sensitive hearing, this is a different burden than for us.
+For dogs with their more sensitive hearing, this is a different burden than for us.
 Construction sites, sirens, New Year's Eve, fireworks — these are not just unpleasant moments, but real stressors (triggers of physical and psychological stress).

 What research says

-What dog owners in the city experience
+What dog owners experience in the city

-👉 Read all experiences from dog owners → ⭐⭐⭐⭐⭐ 4.96 out of 5 (177 ratings)
+👉 Read all dog owners' experiences → ⭐⭐⭐⭐⭐ 4.96 out of 5 (177 reviews)

 Green.
 Real Green.

-Social contacts — properly dosed
+Social contacts — correctly dosed

 What the city also has — and what city dogs love

 And then there's the other side.
-Thousands of smells that don't even exist in the countryside.
+Thousands of smells that don't exist in the countryside.
 Other dogs on every corner that you can look at.
 Vibrancy.
 Encounters.

 Tips for city dogs — what really helps

-Wipe paws after every city walk — road salt, abrasion, and chemicals from the ground can be absorbed through the paws
+• Wipe paws after every city walk — road salt, abrasion, and chemicals from the ground can be absorbed through the paws

 FAQ about dogs in the city